jonnonz1/nz-statute-book/acts/public/2025/bail-electronic-monitoring-amendment-act-2025.md

 This Act is the Bail (Electronic Monitoring) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 13 March 2025.

 ### 3 Principal Act
 This Act amends the Bail Act 2000.